Frequently Asked Questions

 Incentive Option 1: Standby and Energy Payment

-Eligible participants must enroll to participate under Incentive Option 1 by submitting the following information in a format provided by the DSGS provider, if enrolling with a DSGS provider, or the CEC, if enrolling directly with the CEC.
+Eligible participants must enroll to participate under Incentive Option 1 by submitting the following information to your DSGS provider.
 If enrolling directly with the CEC, utilize the DSGS Direct Enrollment Application Template.

 - Legal name of the participant.